tpwd/ke_search/Documentation/Filters/Index.rst

 ke_search comes with a faceted search feature which allows the website visitors to narrow down the search result list by using filters.

+Filters are either based on tags or on a date.

-You'll have to create "filters" and "filter options".
+For tag based filters you'll have to create "filters" and "filter options".
 Filter options appear in the searchbox in the frontend and at the same time you can set them as "tags" for pages (or other content) in the backend.

 Examples
 ========